msmygit/dse-tidbits/documents/Working_with_DataStax_Astra.md

 Astra provides the following features out of the box,
 * **10 Gig Free Tier**: Launch a database in the cloud with a few clicks, no credit card required
 * **No Operations**: Eliminate the overhead to install, operate, and scale Cassandra
-* **Powerful APIs**: Out-of-the-box REST and GraphQL endpoints and browser CQL shell
+* **Powerful APIs**: Out-of-the-box REST and GraphQL endpoints and browser based CQL shell
 * **Cloud-Native**: Powered by our [open-source Kubernetes Operator for Cassandra](https://www.datastax.com/dev/kubernetes)
 * **Zero Lock-In**: Deploy on AWS or GCP (or Azure [coming shortly...]) and keep compatibility with open-source Cassandra
 * **Global Scale**: Put your data where you need it without compromising performance, availability or accessibility